 Alchemical skill allows a character to create potions.
-However, the character must also know alchemical formulas, have the ingredients specified in those formulas, and have sufficient in the parties.
+However, the character must also know alchemical formulas, have the ingredients specified in those formulas, and have sufficient time to actually mix the potions.

 Knowledge of alchemical formulas is one of the most precious things in this era.
 Formula knowledge cannot be traded between your characters.
 However, ingredients, the "Philosopher's Stone" catalyst, and the resulting potions are items easily exchanged.
 Therefore, whenever a character makes potions, the ingredients carried throughout the party are available for use.
 In addition, the resulting potions can be transferred from the maker to any other character in the party.